sgmurphy/wordpress-plugins/mystickymenu/readme.txt

 ===Floating Notification Bar, Sticky Menu on Scroll, Announcement Banner, and Sticky Header for Any Theme - My Sticky Bar (formerly myStickymenu)===
-Contributors: tomeraharon, galdub, premio Tags:notification bar, floating bar, menu, header, countdown, sticky menu, sticky header, floating menu, navigation menu, navigation, welcome bar, hello bar, top bar, sticky bar
-Requires at least: 3.5.1
+Contributors: tomeraharon, galdub, premio Tags:notification bar, floating bar, sticky menu, sticky header, sticky bar Requires at least: 3.5.1
-Tested up to: 6.4
+Tested up to: 6.5
-Stable tag: 2.6.8
+Stable tag: 2.6.9
 License: GPLv2 or later

-🔔 Create a beautiful welcome notification bar for your website.
+🔔 Create a welcome notification bar for your website.
 Also, My Sticky Bar plugin can make your menu or header sticky to the top when scrolled 📌

 == Description ==